VibrantResources/vm_sharedrepo/README.md

 All framework "default" resources are stored within the [qb_resources] folder All ox resources are stored within the [ox_resources] folder

-All credit is given where due within the rEADME inside each relevant creators folders which includes links to original repos, Githubs and Discord where applicable and available
+All credit is given where due within the README inside each relevant creators folders which includes links to original repos, Githubs and Discords where applicable and available